laurentpauwels/sanctiondashboard/Readme.md

 All the data parsing and preprocessing are done in MATLAB.
 In this repository, we provide the processed data as indicated above.

 ### Cleaning
-If you need access to the raw data manipulations, please head to [sanction repository](https://github.com/laurentpauwels/sanctions).
+If you need access to the raw data manipulations, please head to [sanctionpaper](https://github.com/laurentpauwels/sanctionpaper)  repository.
 It contains all the replication files for Imbs and Pauwels (2023, Economic Policy) including all data manipulations.

 Look for `matlab/processData.m` and the scripts that parse and pre-process the ICIO21 and SEA16 data (`processICIO21.m` and `processSEA16.m`).
 Processing the ICIO21 and WIOT16 data requires two functions (in `/matlab/functions`): `idExtract.m` and  `netInventCorrect.m`.